Codium-ai/pr-agent/docs/docs/installation/azure.md

 ## Azure DevOps Pipeline
-You can use a pre-built Action Docker image to run PR-Agent as an Azure devops pipeline. add the following file to your repository under `azure-pipelines.yml`:
+You can use a pre-built Action Docker image to run Qodo Merge as an Azure devops pipeline. add the following file to your repository under `azure-pipelines.yml`:
 ```yaml
 # Opt out of CI triggers